Free Refeed Day Calculator

 More significantly, it responds by getting rid of muscle and holding on to fat in order to conserve energy1.
 This is the exact opposite of what we want to accomplish when dieting!

 In contrast, when you increase your calorie intake, your body thinks food is plentiful and has no need to conserve energy.
 As a result, your metabolism stays high and you continue burning fat.

 Another key point is that your body stores carbohydrates in your muscles for an immediate energy source.
 These stored carbs are called glycogen.

 On a low-calorie diet, glycogen stores get used up within a few days.
 And that leaves you feeling drained and depleted.

 In this situation, a refeed replenishes your glycogen supply which gives you an immediate energy boost.

 3. Prevent Hunger & Cravings

-When you lose weight, your body produces less leptin – a hormone that makes you feel full after you eat.
-So when leptin drops, you feel hungry more often.
+When you lose weight, your body produces less leptin.
+When leptin drops, you feel hungry more often.
 And that’s why dieting gets harder as you lose more weight.